 The combination of music-making of the highest quality with a pre-Alpine mountain setting is a heady mix.
 Devotees of the Schubertiade return year after year; addiction is a distinct possibility.
 Add guided walks and visits in the surrounding area and top up with relaxation among ravishing upland scenery and this begins to sound like the recipe for the perfect holiday for music lovers.

 Fly at c.
-12 noon from London Heathrow to Zurich (British Airways).
-Drive through Switzerland and into Austria, arriving early evening at Mellau in the lovely upland landscape of the Bregenzerwald.
+9.30am from London Heathrow to Zurich (British Airways).
+Drive through Switzerland and into Austria, arriving late afternoon at Mellau in the lovely upland landscape of the Bregenzerwald.
 All six nights are spent in this very attractive village.